Towards the Generalization of Contrastive Self-Supervised Learning: Contrastive Losses Meet Alignment and Divergence

-with the normalization of $\E_{\x}\E_{\x_1\in A(\x)}[f_i(\x_1)]=0$ and $\E_{\x}\E_{\x_1\in A(\x)}[f_i(\x_1)^2] = 1$ for each $i\in [d]$, where $d$ is the output dimension of encoder $f$.
+with normalization condition of $\E_{\x}\E_{\x_1\in A(\x)}[f_i(\x_1)]=0$ and $\E_{\x}\E_{\x_1\in A(\x)}[f_i(\x_1)^2] = 1$ for each $i\in [d]$, where $d$ is the output dimension of encoder $f$.
 Positive coefficient $\lambda$ balances the importance between diagonal and non-diagonal elements of cross-correlation matrix.
 When $\lambda=1$, the above loss is exactly the difference between the cross-correlation matrix and identity matrix.
-Similar to Section~\ref{subsec:simclr}, we first decompose the loss into two terms, by defining
+Similar to Section~\ref{subsec:simclr}, we first divide the loss into two parts, by defining